udevbe/westfield/README.md

 # Server usage

-You can implement the server side in Node.js.
+Continuing from client example, we can implement the server side in Node.js.

-Continuing from client example, the generate protocol file `westfield-server-example.s` will look like this:
+The generate protocol file `westfield-server-example.js` will look like this:
 ```javascript
 /*
  *